humanlayer/genai-the-good-parts/intro--genai-the-good-parts/03-intro-to-tool-calling/README.md

 1. We told the LLM "you are a helpful assistant and you have access to a function called `get_estimated_delivery_date`"
 2. The user asks "what is the estimated delivery date for package 8675309?"
 3. The LLM requests that we call the `get_estimated_delivery_date` function with the tracking number `8675309`
-4. We call the function and get a result
+4. We call the function and get a result, in our case a date from `get_estimated_delivery_date`
 5. We append the function result to the conversation
-6. We send the whole conversation back to the LLM, at which point it can construct a response to the user.
+6. We send the whole conversation back to the LLM, at which point it constructs a response to the user.

 ## Exercise: What happens if we don't provide the tracking number?